 And that’s just the beginning.
 All throughout the cruise, there are holiday themed events, treats and even Christmas music playing throughout the ship.
 Mrs. Claus has storytime onboard and the characters are dressed in their festive best for all the events.
 The Christmas merchandise is in full swing in the shops.
 And Christmas crafts for families or ones specifically for the kids in the youth clubs are also available.

 We were unfortunately unable to see it due to the timing of our cruise, but there is also a life size Gingerbread House onboard in the atrium!
 It is usually ready by the second or third week of November.
 We did see it being assembled and it always made the atrium smell delicious!

-This is obviously advice that you can take with a grain of salt, but if your budget and schedule allow, we don’t recommend taking any less than a 4 night Very Merrytime Cruise.
+How Long of a Disney Christmas Cruise Should You Take?
+As long as you can!
+This is obviously advice that you can take with a grain of salt, but if your budget and schedule allow, we don’t recommend taking any less than a 4-Night Very Merrytime Cruise.
 There is so much to see and do in addition to the regularly scheduled programming that you’ll likely feel rushed, trying to fit it all in.
 Since the holiday season generally tends to feel rushed in general, we think your cruise vacation definitely shouldn’t.

 Is a Disney Very Merrytime Cruise worth the cost?